UBC-Thunderbots/Software/src/software/jetson_nano/ansible/README.md

 1) all hosts (robots/jetsons) and the control node (machine that is running ansible) are on the same network.

-2) all hosts have run `setup_nano.sh` script at least once before.
-This can also be done through Ansible via the command `bazel run :run_ansible --cpu=jetson_nano -- -pb setup_nano.yml -ho {ip addresses of hosts} -pwd {robot_ssh_password} `
+2) all hosts have installed the necessary dependencies.
+This can be done by running the `setup_nano.sh` script through Ansible via the command
+`bazel run :run_ansible --cpu=jetson_nano -- -pb setup_nano.yml -ho {ip addresses of hosts} -pwd {robot_ssh_password} `

 ### How To Run an Ansible Playbook